tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   from sklearn.metrics import accuracy_score
   ```

 * Model accuracy is merely defined as the number of correct predictions divided by the number of total predictions.
 In this case, the y-value predictions of each model are compared to the actual y-values of the test dataset.
+Interestingly enough, it appears that the Logistic Regression model seems to be the most accurate; however, holistically the accuracy levels of all three models have room for improvement.

   ![rf-accuracy](Images/rf-accuracy.png)